-Both Australian Automotive Dealer Association and Motor Trades Association of NSW consider current consumer protection against lemons is sufficient.
+Both Australian Automotive Dealer Association and Motor Trades Association of NSW believe consumer protection against lemons is sufficient.
 They say rewriting the law or spending more money on another tribunal would be an unnecessary taxpayer expense.

-Choice magazine found two-thirds of new car buyers had had problems with their vehicles in the first 5 years and 15% of buyers never resolved them.
+Yet Choice magazine found two-thirds of new car buyers had had problems with their vehicles in the first 5 years.
+Unfortunately, 15% of buyers never resolved them.
 Choice also found 16% of new car owners with problems were forced to sign a confidentiality agreement to get a remedy.
 That’s right – they couldn’t tell anybody about it!

 No brand Choice surveyed had less than 44% of problem cars.

-The Australian Competition and Consumer Commission (ACCC) receives a high volume of complaints about new cars and is currently seeking information from the public for its study of the new car industry.
+The Australian Competition and Consumer Commission (ACCC) receives a high volume of complaints about new cars.
+Itis currently seeking information from the public for its study of the new car industry.
 It will examine: